Main Focus 1: Primitive Dogs

 Akita Inu

 Akitas are possibly the oldest of the Japanese dogs, historically hunters of large game like bears.
-Hachikō is the famous Akita who waited for his owner at the train station for 9 years, and is now immortalized as a statue, reunited with his owner at Shibuya Station.
+Hachikō is the famous Akita who waited for his owner at the train station for 9 years after he died on the train on his way to work, and is now immortalized as a statue, reunited with his owner at Shibuya Station.
+Hachikō is not an outlier in the breed — this extreme loyalty is the main trait of the Akita.

 -